damerell/crawl/crawl-ref/docs/crawl_manual.rst

   These are undead creatures who travel into the depths in search of revenge, redemption, or just because they want to.

-  Mummies progress slowly in levels, half again as slowly as Humans in all skills except fighting, spellcasting and necromancy.
+  Mummies progress quite slowly in levels and half again as slowly as Humans in all skills except fighting, spellcasting and necromancy.
 As they increase in levels, they become increasingly in touch with the powers of death, but cannot use some types of necromancy which only affect living creatures.
 The side effects of necromantic magic tend to be relatively harmless to Mummies.
   However, their desiccated bodies are highly flammable.
 They also do not need to eat or drink and, in any case, are incapable of doing so.

 Ghouls
   Ghouls are horrible undead creatures, slowly rotting away.
 Although Ghouls can